matplotlib/matplotlib/doc/users/artists.rst

 transform    The transformation
-visible      A boolean whether the artist should be drawn zorder       A number which determines the drawing order rasterized   Boolean; Turns vectors into rastergraphics: (for compression & eps transparency)
+visible      A boolean whether the artist should be drawn zorder       A number which determines the drawing order lorder       A number which determines the defaul label order in a legend rasterized   Boolean; Turns vectors into rastergraphics: (for compression & eps transparency)
 ==========   ================================================================================